 Just over 20 years ago, the Egyptian Government decided to update the main Cairo Museum.
 They held an international competition for the design of a brand new museum near The Great Pyramids of Giza.
 Now, after decades of planning, one of the longest-awaited and most highly anticipated institutions in the world is getting ready for its christening.

-The Great Egyptian Museum (GEM) has announced it will finally open its doors in 2023 and when it debuts, the complex will be home to the largest, most complex collection of ancient treasures and artifacts in the world.
+After all these delays The Great Egyptian Museum (GEM) announced it will finally open its doors in 2024 and when it debuts, the complex will be home to the largest, most complex collection of ancient treasures and artefacts in the world.
+This was of course, delayed again and moved to summer 2025.

 Egypt’s Future, Preserving Egypt’s Past

-10 years after the Grand Egyptian Museum construction started, the opening date is finally here.
-After many delays, the brand new Cairo Museum is due to open in 2023.
+Many years after the Grand Egyptian Museum construction started, after many delays, the brand new Cairo Museum is due to open fully by late 2025.

 After making good progress, serious delays occurred during the Covid pandemic.
 Then at the start of 2021 it was announced that it will take “four to six months” in 2021 to install approximately 100,000 artefacts, including 3,000 from the tomb of Tutankhamun.